Enjoy big views of Greenwood Lake from Bare Rock and a 360° panorama from Sterling Forest’s fire tower.

 - Longer – There are multiple trails in the area to extend the route.

-Map: Print the Sterling Forest Map from the link above, or get one at the visitor center.
+Print the Sterling Forest Map from park’s site or get one at the visitor center.
 For clarity and a larger coverage area, we really prefer the Sterling Forest Trails.

 Parking: N41 11.865 W74 15.358